nicvagn/NicLink/README.md

 ## Setting up python venv

-make sure python-dev (or python-devel or ...) libusb-1.0-0-dev libudev-dev or equivalent are installed

 In order to use NicLink while it is in development, it is advised to use a virtual environment.
 I do not have a good enough understanding, but you have the internet.
 ( here is a start: https://python.land/virtual-environments/virtualenv ) Go ham.